Hardwood Flooring, Pine Walls, and Ceilings

-The hardwood floors we make are solid wood, ¾“ thick, 3”, 4”, or 5” in width.
-But, as with everything we do, we will gladly accommodate your custom width needs.
-We produce hardwood floors from just about any hardwood species: Oak, Walnut, Maple, Cherry, Elm, Hickory, and Ash to name a few.
+The hardwood floors made at Bear Creek hardwoods are solid wood, ¾ inches thick and typically come in 3, 4, or 5 inch widths.
+As with everything we do, we will gladly accommodate your custom width needs.
+We produce hardwood floors from just about any hardwood species: Oak, Walnut, Maple, Cherry, Elm, Hickory, and Ash – just to name a few!

 Want a “one of a kind”, unique look?
-Order your floors with varied species and varied width boards for installation in the same floor.
-Check out this floor from one of our many happy Bear Creek Hardwoods customers!
+Order your floors with varied species and varied board widths for installation in the same floor.
+Check out some flooring pictures below from a few of our happy Bear Creek Hardwoods customers!

 How to Create Flooring